 Both these war crimes were carried out by Soviet Russia during that period when Germany and Soviet Russia were allies from September 1939 to June 1941.

-The Soviets are always reluctant to reveal their wartime statistics; therefore, the estimated figures of those deported can range from under one million to over three million depending on how the deportees are categorised.
+The Soviets have not yet revealed all their wartime statistics; therefore, the estimated figures of those deported can range from under one million to two million depending on how the deportees are categorised.